Lah-San/my-website/README.md

 ## Contribution and Issues

 If you want to contribute to this project or report any issues, you can use the GitHub issues or pull requests features.
 Please follow the code of conduct and the contribution guidelines before making any changes.

-## Authors and Acknowledgements

-This project is created and maintained by me, your name.
-I would like to thank everyone who helped me along the way, especially my mentors, friends, and family.

 ## License